BlueAndGold - Week In Review: Notre Dame Football, Recruiting News

 NOTRE DAME RECRUITING NEWS

-Holland and Singer have the latest on Notre Dame defensive back targets in the 2021 class.
+Holland gives the latest on a couple of key defensive back targets for the Fighting Irish.

 ---